 - Devil Hunter Yohko has all humans with brown eyes, whilst the demon characters have blue.

 - Doomed Megalopolis had a monk character called Kamo, whose eyes are usually squinted.
 But when opened, are revealed to be blue with YELLOW whites!
 Kamo only appeared in chapters 1 and 2.

 - Midou Ban of Get Backers has almost preternaturally blue eyes, as well as being an actual case of association with witches, as noted above.
 He also has the ability to give the Magical Eye.

 - Norway from Hetalia: Axis Powers, mixed with Creepy Blue Eyes, though sometimes they're coloured purple.
 He can see and speak to supernatural creatures and have been hinted to be able to use Black Magic.

 - Evangeline is a blue-eyed vampire who is Really 700 Years Old.

 - Fate is what Evangeline called a 'doll', being a magical creation of the Lifemaker, extremely proper and The Stoic early in the story, but prefers to drink coffee instead of tea.

-- Yu-Gi-Oh! has season 4's Atlantean villain Dartz depicted with one yellow eye and one blue eye.
+- Season 4's Atlantean villain Dartz is depicted with one yellow eye and one blue eye.
 The Orichalcos had infected him and changed one of his eyes from yellow to blue.
-In real life yellow is the unnatural eye colour whilst blue is very common but then again this is anime.
+In Real Life yellow is the unnatural eye colour whilst blue is very common but then again this is anime.
 The Orichalcos stones are blue and much of Dartz's attire consists of blue as well to hammer home this trope.

 - Storm from the X-Men has blue eyes, which is extremely rare among non-Europeans (Storm is Kenyan).
 In her case, it's a mark of her family's magical heritage, in addition to the white hair.